 Criminals do not want to be seen.
 The better you light your site, the less inviting it is for thieves.
 Adding lighting also makes it easier for police to see activity if they are in the area.
 It also helps security guards who you may have doing patrols.
 Increased lighting is a powerful tool in the fight for building construction site security.

 4. Do not keep unnecessary amounts of supplies on hand.

 It is hard enough to keep track of the materials that you have to have.
-The last thing that you need is to keep track of equipment and materials that are not needed in the near future.
-Extra materials are usually the first things to be stolen This is because the loss tends to be noticed much later than materials that are currently being used.
+The last thing that you need is to keep track of equipment and materials that are not needed.
+Extra materials are usually the first things to be stolen.
+This is because the loss tends to be noticed much later than materials that are currently being used.
 Delivery times and work schedules must be considered when deciding what materials to keep on hand.
 There will always be some extra materials around.
-The key is limiting the amount of additional materials that are around and managing what is on hand.
+The key is limiting the number of additional materials that are around and managing what is on hand.
 Supplies should be kept on as needed.